 School Food and Nutrition Policy

 Available on TGS website and upon request from the office

 Related Documents:

 - Catering Policy

 - Children with Special Medical Needs Policy

 - Health and Safety Policy

 - Equal Opportunities and Inclusion Policies

 - PSHE Policy

+- The United Nations Convention on the Rights of the Child (1989)

 Monitoring and Review:

 - This policy will be subject to continuous monitoring, refinement and audit by the Principal. - The Proprietor/Principal will undertake a formal review of this policy for the purpose of monitoring and of the efficiency with which the related duties have been discharged.
 This will be no later than one year from the date shown below, or earlier if significant changes to the systems and arrangements take place, or if legislation, regulatory requirements or best practice guidelines so require.
 Signed: